Gravity or turbulence? VII. The Schmidt-Kennicutt law, the star formation efficiency, and the mass density of clusters from gravitational collapse rather than turbulent support: Discussion

-{\bf Ratio of stellar mass to gas mass.} Let us now consider the mass ratio in eq.~\eqref{eq:eff_prod_of_ratios_est}.
+Let us now consider the mass ratio in eq.\ \eqref{eq:eff_prod_of_ratios_est}.
 For an exponentially growing YSO population, two conditions are satisfied: First, the mass in YSOs produced over the last $e$-folding time of the currently-star-forming very dense gas (VDG) is of the order of the total mass in YSOs produced over the full SF episode.
 Second, the mass in just-formed YSOs is of the order of the gas mass of the VDG, since this is the gas mass that has been converted to stars in the last $e$-folding time.
 Therefore, we can write $M_* \sim ~\Msf$, where $\Msf$ is the mass of the VDG.